CIS565-Fall-2016/Project0-CUDA-Getting-Started/README.md

 2. Select *Start Performance Analysis...*.
 3. Select *Trace Application*.
 Under *Trace Settings*, enable tracing for CUDA and OpenGL.
 4. Under *Application Control*, click *Launch*.
+   * If you have switchable graphics (NVIDIA Optimus), see the note in Part 3.
 5. Run the program for a few seconds, then close it.
 6. At the top of the report page, select *Timeline* from the drop-down menu.
 7. Take a screenshot of this tab and save it to `images`, for Part 6.